Essay — On Books, Libraries, and The Self

 “Every bookshelf tells a story,” I once read on a bookmark that I found in a second-hand copy of Jules Verne’s Journey to the Center of the Earth.
 A single story?
 No—many stories.
 There’s the stories in the books (what they “are about”), the stories of the books (the textual coming-into-being of the physical objects), the stories of the books in relation to the reader (the subjective experience of a person in the event of reading the text), and the stories of the book in both the history of books as material and cultural objects (which traffics largely in ideas about material processes like printing) and in the history of ideas (how the ideas in the book have affected people over history).
 Depending on the size of the shelf, and whether the books are stacked vertically, horizontally, or even arranged two or three deep, these stories multiply.
 If your library is like the one in Disney’s Beauty and the Beast (the first time I can remember seeing such an archetypal example of a library) this could be hundreds or thousands of stories, all within one pictorial frame of existence.
 So many stories, so many perspectives, so much time and space.

 The prospective reader here, staring at a shelf as I currently am, can become a traveler of both time and space, able to—“finally!”
 Kant might yell—transcend themselves, moving into the world of art, history, philosophy, sin, pleasure, and salvation (and of course cookbooks!) through these portals of paper and words.
-In other words, the reader finds themselves confronted with the world of human existence outside of her limited, subjective experience of it: the world attached to a history we all are defined by (as Heidegger would have it), but perhaps doesn’t have as much import in our lives as the sunshine of spring or a conversation with a friend deep into the night; the world which, whether due to World War 3, the drying up of natural resources, or the fast and unforgiving march of technological advancements, might not exist much longer—that is, unless we strive to keep a connection with the dusty and forgotten words of those long gone.
+The reader finds themselves confronted with the world of human existence outside of her limited, subjective experience of it: the world attached to a history we all are defined by (as Heidegger would have it), but perhaps doesn’t have as much import in our lives as the sunshine of spring or a conversation with a friend deep into the night; the world which, whether due to World War 3, the drying up of natural resources, or the fast and unforgiving march of technological advancements, might not exist much longer—that is, unless we strive to keep a connection with the dusty and forgotten words of those long gone.
 Miguel de Unamuno says in Tragic Sense of Life that this desire to not be forgotten is a key motivation to write, and is the desire behind all others; it’s the desire to live, to continue on, to still feel the sunshine and hear the words of friends long after our time has come.
-Perhaps by writing down our feelings about sunshine and friendly conversations, such experiences can be immortalized beyond our physical end directly and without pretense.
+By writing down our feelings about sunshine and friendly conversations, such experiences can be immortalized beyond our physical end directly and without pretense.
 Is it not the power of writing books to stretch our condition out just a bit longer?
 Perhaps at least until humanity itself (as a collective beyond the individual death) is extinguished?

 Speaking of such things, I shift my perspective to another shelf.
 This one is in my bedroom, and begins the non-fiction section.
 About two-thirds down the first column is my nature and science shelf, which, admittedly, is far more full of naturalistic and transcendental writings than anything truly “scientific.”
 Between Emerson and Thoreau, and stacked vertically with some other such books, is Allen Weismann’s The World Without Us.
 This book was recommended to me as an example of what might actually be considered the beauty of such a world after humans are gone.
 A few months later I started reading it at a café in Portland on the day when the rest of my school peers were waiting hours in line to be handed their diplomas back in Ohio.
 I was imagining a world without humans—a world different from the anthropocentric one we know so well—on a day when many of the people I knew were being handed a piece of paper that was going to be a big reason for their success in that very anthropocentric world.
 My life, in this moment, was comprised of all these angles of this book: its story (as both a material object and the ideas it contained), its relation to me, and its meaning in the history of objects and ideas.
 What I think of and value most, however, is my subjective connection to the book and its ideas: I remember reading the book because of where, when, and in what state of mind I read it.

 When I scan my shelves now, I think of all these stories and their multi-level connections; I imagine them emanating out of these material objects, giving them a life of their own.
-Their many-layered and storied life leads them, as I when I read them, to transcend themselves outwards into space, as if all the type—the little black marks on varying degrees of white paper—hold within each miniscule mark a whole world of life bursting through each marking.
+Their many-layered and storied life leads them, as I when I read them, to transcend themselves outwards into space, as if all the type—the little black marks on varying degrees of white paper—hold within each miniscule mark a whole world of life bursting through.
 And this transcendental life of the book stretches through space and time, beyond the clouds, and out into the cosmos.
 When the monster in Mary Shelley’s Frankenstein is reading Goethe’s Werther, for example, he is not just getting a 19th century, British education—he’s tapping into this cannon of literature and thought as a way to delve into the human experience, in all its glory, love, and cosmological (in)significance.
 He’s not being taught, but learning about what it is to be, and the very act of reading and fondling the books themselves is a part of that process.
 As life is not just the idea of it but also being it in physical existence, so too is a book not just the concepts within it but also its physical instantiation.
 Thus, like life, a book is both conceptual and physical in its essence: it resides in the space between Plato and Aristotle’s pointing in Raphael’s famous painting.

 While I’m on the topic of Shelley’s book, my copy of Frankenstein (the original 1818 text, of course) stands between an unread copy of Shelley’s The Last Man and a very old copy of Bernard Shaw’s Man and Superman.
 I wonder: if Frankenstein’s monster could have and did read Shaw’s book, would his fate have been different?
 If I had read Shelley’s book in high school when most people read it, would my connection be different?
 Of course.
 For not only has my world changed since then, history itself has marched on.
 And every time I open a book, my connection to that eternal movement of history is both confirmed (I am a creature in a culture and history of books) and denied (in this selfish act of reading, I, like Kierkegaard, refuse to be swallowed by an impersonal abstraction).
 Like the properties of the books themselves, the act of my reading them is a moment (an “event,” in phenomenological language) which spans both abstraction and reality; I travel through both time and space.